ds4tech/happy-birthday/README.md

 ## Introduction <a name="intro"></a>

+This application provides a simple microservice which saves user data: name and date of birth.
+The user data can then be fetched.
+The "Happy birthday" wishes will be returned depending on today's date.
+The application is not initialized with any data, so some PUT actions have to be run first.

 ## USEAGE <a name="usage"></a>

 Description: Saves/updates the given user's name and date of birth in the database <br>